OutSystems/docs-support/src/enterprise/troubleshooting/error-debugging-ss.md

 ---
-summary: Identify and resolve the error - There was an error loading the application for debugging.
-The debugging session will not continue
+summary: Understand, troubleshoot and resolve an error that occurs when debugging a Reactive Web application in Service Studio
 tags:
 ---

-# There was an error loading the application for debugging.
-The debugging session will not continue
+# Error loading the application for debugging - debugging session will not continue

 ## Symptoms

-When you start debugging a Reactive application in Service Studio, a Chrome window opens with the following error message:
+When you start debugging a Reactive Web application in Service Studio, a Chrome window opens with the following error message:

 `There was an error loading the application for debugging.
 The debugging session will not continue.`